-IV.
 Planning and Administration

-LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.

-LMDC's planning activities began with the site planning for the World Trade Center site and the areas immediately surrounding the site.
-This planning will continue over the next year and include planning, design guidelines, and environmental review.

-The agency's planning activities also include the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
-Specifically, LMDC's planning activities include expansive analyses of Lower Manhattan's transportation, traffic, housing and related amenities, open space, retail development, and economic development capacity, needs, and potential.
-Based on these analyses, LMDC will develop and propose concept plans for specific areas and projects in Lower Manhattan.
+LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan.
+LMDC's planning activities began in 2002 with the site planning for the WTC site and the areas immediately surrounding the site and those activities continue to the extent additional planning, guidelines, and environmental review are needed.
+LMDC planning activities also include the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
+LMDC's specific planning work includes expansive analyses of Lower Manhattan's transportation, traffic, housing and related amenities, open space, retail development, and economic development capacity, needs, and potential.
+Based on these analyses, LMDC develops and proposes concept plans for specific areas and projects in Lower Manhattan.